raspberrypilearning/sweet-scroll/en/step_2.md

 }
 ```

-You should now be able to see the new image if you scroll through your web page
+You should now be able to see the new image if you scroll through your webpage.
 --- /task ---

 --- task ---